 While perspectives and experiences varied, a large proportion of Indigenous people who participated in the review spoke out against police presence in schools citing the harm and trauma that it causes to Indigenous students and families, highlighting that its punitive nature is contrary to Indigenous approaches to conflict and healing and putting the onus on the police themselves to work to rebuild trust and relationships, outside of the school setting.
-There was a certain level of openness from some participants to having police invited into schools to share information about the services they provide, but only if it was linked to a series of presentations by other service providers as well and if there was a clear commitment from the school to share information with families about the preference was for non-police to deliver many of the services that police are currently called upon to deliver in schools.
+There was a certain level of openness from some participants to having police invited into schools to share information about the services they provide, but only if it was linked to a series of presentations by other service providers as well and if there was a clear commitment from the school to share information with families about the presentations so that parents and guardians could be brought into the process.
+Overall the preference was for non-police to deliver many of the services that police are currently called upon to deliver in schools.